 The Hutt River travels along the southern section of the North Island in New Zealand.
 The water body moves southwest along a long track.
 The route includes the southern Tararua Range, measuring almost 56 km.
 The river then meanders along several fertile floodplains, which comprises of Kaitoke, Upper Hutt and Lower Hutt.
 The famous river has got its name from Sir William Hutt, the chairman of the celebrated New Zealand Company.

 The put in of the waterway is the Kaitoke dam whereas the pullout is in the Te Maua.
 The Hutt River, with its several tumultuous rapids, brings ample excitement to all passionate rafters.
 Since several sections of the river are pretty calm, you can easily paddle through the entrancing waves.
 Some of the most significant rapids in the river include ‘Lip Rock’, ‘O Tutae’, ‘Darryl’s Delight’, and ‘Surfing USA’.

 At several sections of the Hutt River, the riverbed looks quite swallow.
 Moreover, the river stands to be a braided river at numerous places.
 However, the river offers great volumes at other sections.
 In fact, the Lower Hutt is often flooded.
 This, on the other hand, makes the river appropriate for whitewater rafting.

-Comprising of waves of Class III, the river is apt for both novice as well as experienced rafters.
+Comprising waves of Class III, the river is apt for both novices as well as experienced rafters.